-In 2019 study, women with PCOS were given 5 mg of melatonin 2X/day which is an admittedly odd dosing schedule.
-Overall the women saw a decrease in hirsutism (increased body hair, which is common in PCOS), total testosterone, CRP while increasing levels of the body’s own anti-oxidants.
+In a 2019 study, women with PCOS were given 5 mg of melatonin 2X/day which is an admittedly odd dosing schedule.
+Overall the women saw a decrease in hirsutism (increased body hair, which is common in PCOS), total testosterone, and CRP while increasing levels of the body’s own anti-oxidants.

 A recent review, examining 15 human studies (and 7 animal studies) concluded that melatonin supplementation in PCOS can enhance the quality of the egg (and embryo in the case of pregnancy), reduce obesity and inflammation and help to reduce the insulin resistance so common to PCOS.

 The human doses varied from 1-3 mg although several of them combined the melatonin with other compounds (myo-insitol in one, metformin in another) which isn’t terribly good design since you don’t know if it’s one or the other compounds or the combination that is effective.

 Regardless, it appears that melatonin supplementation, perhaps with other supplements (discussed in detail in The Women’s Book Vol 1) can improve many of the negatives that accompany PCOS.
 Given that one mechanism by which melatonin works is reducing androgen levels, this may not be a good strategy for competitive female athletes with PCOS.

 The final situation where there may be specific benefits of melatonin for women is during menopause.
 Of all three situations I’ve discussed, this is the one that all women will experience.